FuzzyNoodle/Fuzzy-Spooder/README.md

 #### Using Arduino IDE

 1. [Install](https://arduino-esp8266.readthedocs.io/en/latest/installing.html) the ESP8266 Arduino Core.
-2. Follow this [tutorial](https://randomnerdtutorials.com/install-esp8266-filesystem-uploader-arduino-ide/) to install the file system uploader, but use [this plugin](https://github.com/earlephilhower/arduino-esp8266littlefs-plugin) instead of SPIFFS.
+2. Follow this [tutorial](https://randomnerdtutorials.com/install-esp8266-filesystem-uploader-arduino-ide/) to install the file system uploader, but use [this LittleFS plugin](https://github.com/earlephilhower/arduino-esp8266littlefs-plugin) instead of SPIFFS.
 3. Arduino IDE->Tools->Board->ESP8266 Boards, select NodeMCU 1.0 (ESP-12 Module).
 You may change the **Upload Speed** to higher baud rate.
 4. Install the [Fuzzy Spooder](https://github.com/FuzzyNoodle/Fuzzy-Spooder) using the the [Arduino Library Manager](https://www.arduino.cc/en/guide/libraries#toc3).
 5. Starting with IDE v1.8.10, the following library dependencies will be prompted to install: (If not being prompted, please install them maually.)